 29. Driver is not allowed to hold onto the outside edges of fenders with either the right or left hand.
 Failure to do so will result in disqualification.

 31. Eliminator can be moved anywhere in the box before eliminator backs in the box.
 If eliminator does not move 75 feet, next puller can have eliminator moved to a new position within the box.
-This will count as an attempt.

 32. Once tractor has gone over the scale and in staging area, no air, gas, or anything that would change tractor weight or hitch height may be added.
 If tractor leaves staging area to add air to tires, or transfer/add gas, or perform anything that would change tractor weight or hitch height, puller must have a track official accompany puller to observe and witness transaction and tractor must again cross the scale before returning to the staging area.

 1. If a competitor breaks in the previous class, and cannot make the pull order in the next class, puller must notify the track official for the need of extra time.
 The track official must allow that puller to drop to the last pulling position.

 1. All competitors must hold a current competition membership.

 2. Contestants must be 18 years of age, or at least 16 years of age with a written permission from a parent or guardian, with modified experience and Board of Director’s approval to pull or drive tractor in pit area.